Ecotrust/madrona/docs/manipulators.rst

   * Your manipulator should provide a definition for a ``manipulate()`` function (overriding the empty definition in ``BaseManipulator``).
       * This function will be called automatically when your manipulator class is included in the ``Options.manipulators`` list.
-      * This function returns a dictionary containing the manipulated shape, ``'clipped_shape'``, (in the projection/srid of the client -- 4326 in the case of Google Earth) a rendered template, ``'html'``, that is used to explain the manipulative action to the client, and an indication of success, ``'success'`` (either '1' or '0').
+      * This function should return a call to self.result() with required parameter ``'clipped_shape'``: a geometry in the projection/srid of the client -- 4326 in the case of Google Earth, and two optional parameters, ``'html'`` and ``'success'``, a template explaining the manipulative action to the client, and an indication of success (either '1' or '0'), respectively.
-        The dictionary that is returned can be packaged by the inherited ``result()`` function that we'll describe shortly.
   * Three Exceptions are provided by the ``BaseManipulator`` class.
 Their use will trigger relevant templates to be rendered by the manipulators app.
       * ``InternalException`` should be raised when an unexpected error out of your control occurs, such as when code that is not yours raises an exception.